jlaumonier/mlsurvey/doc/source/projectmanagement.rst

 * A : Refactoring visualisation ?
 * F : Load CSV : choose the separator.
 * F : Use the column names in all the processes (sl, fairness, visualization)
-* F : Move categorical transformation from FileDataSet to a preprocessing task
-* F : Change config format to introduce definition section for non compact format
 * F : Parameters in config.
 Allow multiple parameters to be dependant (e.g. fairness.protected_attribute and fairness.privileged_classes)
 * F : Generate a "full" config file for sci-kit-learn
 * F : Log management